extent-framework/extentreports-java/Readme.md

 ### Documentation ###

-* Documentation (still in progress) for ExtentReports 5.x is hosted on GitHub at [ExtentReports Wiki](https://github.com/extent-framework/extentreports-java/wiki).
+Documentation for ExtentReports 5.x and lower versions is hosted on [ExtentReports.com](http://extentreports.com)
-* For versions 4 and below, visit [extentreports.com](http://extentreports.com/).

 ### Samples ###